faizansk814/Ed-Tech-Nexus/README.md

 ## License

-BrainBridge is open-source and available under the MIT License.
+Ed_Tech_Nexus is open-source and available under the MIT License.
 Feel free to use, modify, and share it.

 Let's transform education together! 📚🌟